crs4/most-streaming/docs/source/android_docs/api/org/crs4/most/streaming/StreamingLibBackend.rst

 .. java:type:: public class StreamingLibBackend implements StreamingLib

-   This class implements the \ :java:ref:`StreamingLib`\  interface by using the GStreamer library as backend.
+   This class implements the \ :java:ref:`StreamingLib`\  interface.
+It internally uses the GStreamer library as backend.
 So, you can get a \ :java:ref:`StreamingLib`\  instance in the following way:

    .. parsed-literal::